leocello/sweet-enum/CONTRIBUTING.md

 ## Lint

-`SweatEnum` uses [laravel/pint](https://github.com/laravel/pint) to keep the code readable.
+`SweetEnum` uses [laravel/pint](https://github.com/laravel/pint) to keep the code readable.
 So make sure you run it before placing a pull request.

 Same as tests, there is a composer script to make it easier.
 So just run: